-Turus Mara was begun as “Croig Cruises” back in 1973 when Iain Morrison, a native of The Isle of Mull, took extended leave from his career as a deck officer in the Merchant Navy.
+Turus Mara began as “Croig Cruises” back in 1973 when Iain Morrison, a native of The Isle of Mull, took extended leave from his career as a deck officer in the Merchant Navy.

 "Plastic soap dish" is the term we now use to describe small, light, noisy GRP craft like the 7 metre motor launch which chugged from Croig to Staffa and the Treshnish Isles with a handful of intrepid (and frequently seasick) holidaymakers for the first few summers.